 Gibiru crawls mainstream media for your search query and presents the uncensored results to the end user.
 Providing complete privacy and uncensored content, Gibiru is by far the best Google Alternative as far as Internet activists are concerned.
 Gibiru also has a Mozilla Firefox extension, to make the search for Uncensored content painless.

-10. Internet Archive
+12 Internet Archive

 Although technically not a web search engine, Internet Archive does let users search for iterations of a website in the past.
 You can check how a website looked in the past, of your choice of selected date.
 Apart from just browsing through older iterations of websites, the Internet Archive is also a great source for millions of public books, images, software, movies, videos and much more.

 You get unprecedented access to all of these resources for free on Internet Archive.
 Some of the classic movies and novels are up for grabs via Internet Archive.
 This non-profit digital library is a member of International Preservation Consortium, and this network crawls the web and archives valuable pieces of information.
 I see this one as a Google alternative for users who want access to data that are hard to find on Google itself.

-YouTube for Video Search
+1. YouTube for Video Search

 While a lot was talked about web search engines, where you enter a text manually, Google’s YouTube is by far the most popular website for searching videos on the web.
-The second largest search engine on the web, only second to Google, YouTube has by far the biggest collection of videos.
+The second largest search engine on the web, only second to Google, YouTube has the biggest collection of videos.
 You may also look into other Video search alternatives like Yahoo View, Facebook Watch, Vimeo, and more for your Video searches.

-TinEye for Search by Images
+2. TinEye for Search by Images

-Search for Mobile
+3. Search for Mobile

 Out of the services listed above, many of them do offer their own standalone mobile applications.
 You can make use of these applications to search directly from your mobile application.
 You can find both Android and iOS mobile applications for DuckDuckGo, Wolfram Alpha, Yahoo!
 Search, Bing, Yandex, Ask Mobile, Dogpile and more.